liamnewmarch/liamnewmarch.co.uk/content/posts/css-paint-api.md

 tags: blog
 title: The world is but a canvas to the CSS Paint API
-description: In this article we’ll explore the CSS Paint API, a Houdini spec which allows you to define new paint behaviours.
+description: Explore the CSS Paint API, a Houdini spec which allows you to define new paint behaviours.
 original:
   site: Medium
   url: https://medium.com/@liamnewmarch/the-world-is-but-a-canvas-to-the-css-paint-api-eaaef989fc06
-published: 2018-05-30
+date: 2018-05-30
 ---

 A few years ago there were rumblings about a specification coming to CSS nicknamed _Houdini_.
 [First described](https://www.smashingmagazine.com/2016/03/houdini-maybe-the-most-exciting-development-in-css-youve-never-heard-of/) as a way of writing polyfills for CSS, Houdini is a [suite of APIs](https://drafts.css-houdini.org/) which give developers programmatic control over layout, paint, animation and more.